 At the end of the 2019 fiscal year, AMC reported a $5+ billion deficit and losses totaling $149 million. ’s subsidiaries, including Odeon Cinemas, could also be impacted should the theatre chain close its doors permanently.

-The analysts continued that they would need “a view that the . would return to normalized levels in 2021.”
-This is a long shot, as production studios have announced that they will be skipping theatrical releases entirely for certain upcoming movies, further hurting the
+The analysts said they would need “a view that the . would return to normalized levels in 2021.”
+This is a long shot, as production studios have announced that they will skip theatrical releases entirely for certain upcoming movies, further hurting the

-Most recently, Walt Studios confirmed that Artemis Fowl, originally slated for a May 29, 2020 release date, will go straight to streaming on the + platform.
+Most recently, Walt Studios confirmed that Artemis Fowl, initially slated for a May 29, 2020 release date, will go straight to streaming on the + platform.

 The Inside the Magic team will the situation and bring you updates as needed.